The Grand Tour (song): Recording and composition

 The song is widely hailed as one of the finest performances in country music history.
 Genre historian Bill C. Malone, in his liner notes for Classic Country Music: A Smithsonian Collection, called it a "perfect matching of lyrics and performance" and "one of the great modern songs of divorce".
 Throughout the song, the lyrics mix the singer's tour of a home that once held many personal, private, and happy memories ("Step right up, come on in ...") with foreshadowing to set the final stop on the stroll—one of the nursery, where the singer's wife "left me without mercy, taking nothing but our baby and my heart".
 Prior to the clinching end scene, the singer stops at various pieces of furniture, such as an easy chair and their marital bed, to reflect on fond memories of better times.
 Malone wrote that "the graphic imagery permits the listener to see both the inside of the abandoned home where love has died and the interior of the narrator's mind."

-Although many listeners interpret the song as being sung by a man whose wife has divorced him, Tyler Mahan Coe concluded on his Cocaine and Rhinestones podcast that the singer's wife died in childbirth.
+Although many listeners interpret the song as being sung by a man whose wife has divorced him, Tyler Mahan Coe, on his Cocaine and Rhinestones podcast, presents the existence of an alternate interpretation, that the singer's wife died, perhaps before or during childbirth.
 "The wife did not leave her ring behind.
 She left all of her rings behind, along with every article of clothing she owned.
 In fact, she took none of her possessions – only the baby and his heart – because we have to leave this world the same way we enter it: with nothing but our body.
 And some people happen to leave while another body is growing inside of them.
 Since this is all very upsetting to think about, it’s not exactly a surprise how many fans try to cling to the divorce interpretation."
+Coe suggests there is only one lyric -- "oh, she left me without mercy" -- that seems to present hard evidence of the song being about divorce, then points out the line could be a description of the man left to live alone in a state of being where there is no hope of mercy, not a description of the wife mercilessly leaving him in the middle of an argument.
+Coe also points out the unborn baby's name could have been Mercy.